In school, I felt like an outsider.

 Here’s what I’ve learned after all these years: It doesn’t matter what it FEELS like.
 Sometimes, you just have to do what you know is right even if feels like it won’t work out.

 These photos sum up my life today.
-To me, they prove that just because something has been a certain way, doesn’t mean it will always be that way.
+To me, they prove that just because you felt like an outsider, it doesn’t mean it will always be that way.

 How did your childhood affect your social beliefs today?
+Did you worry about people making fun of you behind your back?
 Let me know in the comments!